 Technology specialists, data analysts, and entrepreneurs looking for insights into practices that can transform health care delivery.
 Gain perspective by studying with clinicians, administrators, and other professionals from across the industry.

-Health care leaders and clinicians in physical and behavioral health, community health, and palliative care who want to learn and apply transformative practices for their patients.
+Health care leaders, clinicians, and administrators in health care delivery who want to learn and apply transformative practices within their organization and for their patients.
 Prepare to initiate transformation within your own professional setting.

 Meet the Faculty